chargehound/chargehound-slate/source/includes/_integration.md

 Chargehound::Disputes.submit('{{dispute_from_step_1}}')
 ```

 If you have a Braintree sandbox, you can test your integration using Chargehound's test mode and Braintree's sandox environment.
-First, you'll need to connect your Braintree sandbox to Chargehound and setup the webhooks, just as you did for the production Braintree environment.
-You can connect a Braintree sandox from the settings page [here](https://www.chargehound.com/dashboard/settings/processors).
+First, you'll need to connect your Braintree sandbox to Chargehound and set up the webhook, just as you did for your production Braintree environment.
+You can connect a Braintree sandbox from the settings page [here](https://www.chargehound.com/dashboard/settings/processors).

 Because Chargehound creates live mode disputes with [webhooks](https://developers.braintreepayments.com/guides/webhooks/overview) from Braintree, testing end to end requires creating a dispute in Braintree.
-You can do this by creating a transaction with a [test card number that simulates a dispute](https://developers.braintreepayments.com/reference/general/testing#creating-a-disputed-test-transaction).
+You can do this by creating a transaction with a [test card number that triggers a dispute](https://developers.braintreepayments.com/reference/general/testing#creating-a-disputed-test-transaction).
 You can create a transaction using [one of the Braintree SDKs](https://developers.braintreepayments.com/reference/request/transaction/sale), or via the [Braintree dashboard](https://articles.braintreepayments.com/control-panel/transactions/create).